said-alrove/tailwindCss/README.md

 ```

 ## [**Tailwind-cli**](https://tailwindcss.com/docs/installation#using-tailwind-cli)
 Tailwind can also be added by the console by using [Node.js](https://nodejs.org/en/).
-The requirements aren't that difficult, you only have to install the **tailwind** dependency with the **npm install** command.
+The requirements aren't that difficult, you only have to install the **tailwindcss** dependency with the **npm install** command.

 ```
-    npm install tailwind
+    npm install tailwindcss
 ```

-And then, run the **npx tailwind -o styles.css** command, this will generate the default output file.
+And then, run the **npx tailwindss -o styles.css** command, this will generate the default output file.

 ```
-    npx tailwind -o styles.css
+    npx tailwindss -o styles.css
 ```

-> **Note:** using the console allows you to have more opportunities of personalization in terms of the output file, the options will be listed if the **npx tailwind --help** command is typed.
+> **Note:** using the console allows you to have more opportunities of personalization in terms of the output file, the options will be listed if the **npx tailwindcss --help** command is typed.

 ### [**Npx or Npm?**](https://www.it-swarm-es.com/es/javascript/diferencia-entre-npx-y-npm/838393291/)
-The differences between **Npx** and **Npm** aren't too much difficult, **Npm** as the name says is a Node Package Manager, that means that it's in charge of managing *(download, upload, etc.)* the use of Npm packages and it can ONLY execute their commands if they're installed globally or if the commands are specified on the package.json file *(on the **scripts** key)*.
+The differences between **Npx** and **Npm** aren't too much difficult to understand, **Npm** as the name says is a Node Package Manager, that means that it's in charge of managing *(download, upload, etc.)* the use of Npm packages and it can ONLY execute their commands if they're installed globally or if the commands are specified on the package.json file *(on the **scripts** key)*.
 When the packages are installed globally you don't have to use the **npm** command, instead, you can directly use the package's commands without a prefix or something else.

 ```
     // Globally
-    tailwind -o styles.css
+    tailwindcss -o styles.css
 ```
 ```
     // Scripts